octokit/octokit.net/CONTRIBUTING.md

 Octokit has integration tests that access the GitHub API, but they must be configured before they will be executed.

-**Note:** To run the tests, we highly recommend you create a test GitHub account (i.e., don't use your real GitHub account) and a test organization owned by that account.
-Then set the following environment variables:
+There's a helper script to walk you through the process of setting the necessary environment variables to run the tests:

-`OCTOKIT_GITHUBUSERNAME` (set this to the test account's username) `OCTOKIT_GITHUBPASSWORD` (set this to the test account's password) `OCTOKIT_GITHUBORGANIZATION` (set this to the test account's organization) `OCTOKIT_PRIVATEREPOSITORIES` (set this to `TRUE` to indicate account has access to private repositories)
+`.\script\configure-integration-tests.ps1`

-Once these are set, the integration tests will be executed both when running the FullBuild MSBuild target, and when running the Octokit.Tests.Integration assembly through an xUnit.net-friendly test runner.
+Once these are set, the integration tests will be executed both when running the IntegrationTests build target, or when running the Octokit.Tests.Integration assembly in the Visual Studio test runner.

 ### Submitting Changes